adonisjs/v6-docs/content/docs/ace/creating_commands.md

 <dd>

 The `commandName` property is used to define the command name.
-A command name should not have spaces inside.
+A command name should not contain spaces.
 Also, it is recommended to avoid using unfamiliar special characters like `*`, `&`, or slashes in the command name.

 The command names can be under a namespace.
 For example, to define a command under the `make` namespace, you may prefix it with `make:`.